 Gweike makes various products, from fiber lasers to huge industrial laser cutters, welders, and bending machines.
 Beyond the desktop Gweike Cloud Pro laser, they also sell 10000W industrial laser cutters that weigh several tons.

-In short, Glowforge is active in the hobby laser market, while Gweike is active in both the industrial and hobby laser market.
+In short, Glowforge is active in the hobby laser engraver market, while Gweike is active in both the industrial and hobby laser market.

 Gweike Cloud (the hobby-level branch) has also produced three laser machines: Basic, Pro, and RF Metal Tube.